 This Bible College was covertly “anti-King James.”
 They did not appear so outwardly to the churches, but were so within the four walls of their sanctum.
 I was “UNV” – unaligned and largely unaware of the versions debate.
 It was the school’s mixed message which eventually caused me to study the subject of Bible versions and decide I preferred the King James Bible.
 I read books such as Which Bible by David Otis Fuller (pro) and The King James Version Debate by D. A. Carson (con), as well as The Men Behind the King James Version by Gustavus S. Paine (about the translators).[iv]

 Most of the instructors at the Bible College were also pastors.
 Most were from generations that grew up using the King James Bible, and they preached from the King James Bible in their churches.[v]
 Though they took the position that only the autographs were inspired and that other versions – particularly the NASB – were better than the KJV, they always recommended the student preachers to use the King James Bible when they visited and filled in at churches.
 In the classroom they spoke plainly about their opinions of the King James Bible.
 In the pulpit – not so much!
 One leading professor emphatically exclaimed to his class (which I was in), “I had just as soon use a Catholic Bible as an Episcopalian Bible.”[vi]
 In my second year one of the instructors began a chapel series on one of the letters of Peter.[vii]
-The lesson began with his translation from the Greek (Nestle-Aland) and proceeded with a litany of what was wrong with the King James translation of this or that.
+The lesson began with his translation from the Greek (UBS/Nestle-Aland) and proceeded with a litany of what was wrong with the King James translation of this or that.
 After several weeks I had more of this than I could take and quit going to chapel.
 I can only assume that the series continued in the anti-KJV rhetoric with which it began.
 At the end of the year I concluded that higher-learning experience and did not return.
 The quest of learning about the Bible continued as part of my larger journey of learning about the church.